Disclaimer: This is NOT legal advice. It is based on our own experiences.

 Over the first few years of developing a new business, you will spend thousands—or even tens of thousands—of dollars developing a brand, buying signage, printing marketing and packaging.

-Before you get started down that path please make sure that your most valuable asset—your BRAND— is truly YOURS!!!
+Before you start down that path, please make sure that your most valuable asset—your BRAND— is truly YOURS!!!

 But can you use it?

 Here is the criteria we use to determine if a potential brand name will fly.

 Are there other businesses with similar names that you’ll have to compete with in a search?

 If they’ve been around for a long time, are powerful brands, or if invest heavily in Search Engine Optimization (SEO) they will come up ahead of you in a search.

 Is your preferred name in use by others in your industry?